elgc/elgc_portfolio/README.md

 ### 1. [Market Segmentation using RFM and Cluster Analysis](https://github.com/elgc/Market_Segmentation)
 **(Topics:Data Science, Marketing)**

--**Situation:** The marketing function of a company wanted to perform a customer segmentation of its customers using a RFM algorithm.
+**Situation:** The marketing function of a company wanted to perform a customer segmentation of its customers using a RFM algorithm.
 The data (reduced, scaled and transformed to provide anonymity) consists of 594,783 purchasing entries with three columns: *Date*, *Client*, and *Sale* value.

 The following definition of terms are important"

 - *Customer segmentation* is the process of dividing a market into sub-groups of clients based on some type of shared characteristics.
 - *RFM* stands for Recency, Frequency, and Monetary value (Sales in this example).
 -
-- **Objective:** Segment clients based on when their last purchase was (Recency), how often they’ve purchased in the past (Frequency), and how much they’ve spent overall (Sales).
-- In general, these measures are effective predictors of a customer's willingness to engage in marketing messages and offers.
+**Objective:** Segment clients based on when their last purchase was (Recency), how often they’ve purchased in the past (Frequency), and how much they’ve spent overall (Sales).
+In general, these measures are effective predictors of a customer's willingness to engage in marketing messages and offers.

-- **Task: Cluster analysis**: ML tech used to group similar objects into respective categories.
+**Task: Cluster analysis**: Machine learning clustering algorithms are used to group similar objects into respective categories.
 It is also known as segmentation analysis, taxonomy analysis, or clustering.

-- **Output:** Once these groups were clearly defined, a marketing team could target clients with specific strategies and increase profits.
+**Output:** Once these groups were clearly defined, a marketing team could target clients within each classification using specific strategies to increase profits.

 ![](/Images/NoClusters.png)
 ![](/Images/Clust2.png)